jimliddle/CAG-AI-App/README.md

 <img width="666" height="574" alt="LLM Audit Report" src="https://github.com/user-attachments/assets/214c8c73-388a-4063-866c-8f8253d7dc26" />

 As you can see in this app, we didn't need a Vector Database, an Embedding Model, or complex chunking logic.
-We just dumped the text in, and Gemini handled the rest so its a much simpler architecture but also has the advantage of being able to work with the full context of the documents.
+We just dumped the text in, and Gemini handled the rest so its a much simpler architecture but also has the advantage of being able to work with the full context of the documents, which is important in many use cases.